mrevsine/vid2depth_modifications/README.md

 Format training data:

-Create folder kitti-raw-uncompressed in /vid2depth/ Move all raw input data into /vid2depth/kitti-raw-uncompressed To correctly format your input data:
+Create folder kitti-raw-uncompressed in /vid2depth, then move all raw input data into /vid2depth/kitti-raw-uncompressed and run the following command

 cd path/to/vid2depth \
 python3 dataset/gen_data.py \